iboy/daisyrust/resources/teaching/crypto/lesson-1-worksheet.md

 ## What's next

-With help see if you can get the python code working.
+Alone or with help, see if you can get the python code working.

 Discuss and discover: How do we use mathematics to make stronger encryption?